 This material is for informational or educational purposes only and does not constitute fiduciary investment advice under ERISA, a securities recommendation under all securities laws, or an insurance product recommendation under state insurance laws or regulations.
 This material does not take into account any specific objectives or circumstances of any particular investor, or suggest any specific course of action.
 Investment decisions should be made based on the investor’s own objectives and circumstances.

 1All guarantees are based on TIAA's claims-paying ability.
 TIAA Traditional is a guaranteed insurance contract and not an investment for federal securities law purposes.
 Past performance is no guarantee of future results.

 2TIAA may share profits with Traditional Retirement Annuity owners through declared additional amounts of interest and through increases in annuity income throughout retirement.
-Additional amounts are on TIAA Traditional Annuity contracts available within an employer-sponsored plan, not IRAs.
+Additional amounts are on TIAA Traditional Annuity contracts available within an employer-sponsored plan.
 Additional amounts may be increased the longer accumulation occurs before annuitization.
 These additional amounts are discretionary, and are not guaranteed.

 3The “half your age” Point of View represents an approximate starting place a participant can consider when allocating a portion of their retirement portfolio into TIAA Traditional and is not to be used in place of advice which is provided by a registered advisor.

 4Before consolidating assets, be sure to carefully consider the benefits of both the existing and new product.
 There will likely be differences in features, costs, surrender charges, services, company strength and other important aspects.
 There may also be tax consequences or other penalties associated with the transfer of assets.
 Indirect transfers may be subject to taxation and penalties.
 Consult with your own advisors regarding your particular situation.